Frequently asked questions

 What should I feed my pet?

-WISCA suggests you feed the best food possible depending on your financial position.
+We suggest you feed the best food possible depending on your financial position.
 We strongly recommend Hills Pet Nutrition.
-It is extremely important to feed an age-appropriate diet, as different life stages have different nutritional requirements.
+It is important to feed an age-appropriate diet, as different life stages have different nutritional requirements.

 I have found an injured bird, what do I do?

 All injured native birds need to be referred to Karen at Native Bird Rescue on 0204 739 464.
 For all non-native birds, please contact Inga on 372 6744

 What should I do if my pet goes missing?